WinnieYuDev/bread-matching-game/README.md

 - Local server

 ## How to Use:
-To use this coin game, follow these steps:
+To use this matching game, follow these steps:
 - Clone the repository: git clone https://github.com/WinnieYuDev/bread-matching-game
 - Navigate to the app directory in terminal: cd app
 - Install module dependencies in terminal: npm install